- CHDR has extensive experience testing novel CNS compounds in early-phase clinical trials involving both healthy volunteers and patients.

 What is the optimal dose for testing our compound in patients?

-Continuing the example above, the results of our early-stage clinical studies enabled us to determine the optimal pharmacologically active dose for future trials in patients with anxiety disorders.
+In studying a selective new GABAA α2α3 receptor agonist developed for treating anxiety disorders, the results of our early-stage clinical studies enabled us to determine the optimal pharmacologically active dose for future trials in patients with anxiety disorders.

 CHDR has also played a central role in developing a rapidly dissociating dopamine receptor D2 antagonist.
 Researchers used a NeuroCart® test to measure D2 receptor antagonism, thereby estimating the optimal oral dose for maximum D2 receptor occupancy.